gridsome/gridsome.org/docs/README.md

 # Getting started
-> Gridsome is an open-source, Vue-powered static site generator that builds performance into every website automatically.
+> Gridsome is an open-source, Vue-powered modern site generator that builds performance into every website automatically.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ## Why Gridsome?